KarynaMisnik/SQL-notes/README.md

 📍 System is more fault-tolerant; one server failing doesn’t crash the entire system.

-v More complex to manage and maintain consistency.
+📍 More complex to manage and maintain consistency.

 <ins>Example:</ins> Online shopping platforms storing product data across servers in different countries.